 And especially if you’re already getting kids covered for free, you might want to consider a higher-cost plan that offers “Cancel for Any Reason” coverage just in case.
 Here is a good explanation here of how cancel for any reason upgrades work.
 See specific details by policy.
 (You might also like Five Helpful Resources for Travel in Uncertain Times.)

-2. Decide if an all-inclusive resort is right for you.
+2. Decide if an all-inclusive resort is right for your family.

 In light of the still-lingering coronavirus, all the perks of a typical family all-inclusive resort may not be available.
 And you may not want be comfortable taking advantage of things like kids clubs and child care for some time if they are.